 Visit Sri Mahamariamman Temple

 Sri Mahamariamman Temple is located in George Town Penang.
 It is a big temple that has become one of the most attractive spots to visit in Penang.
-It is the oldest Hindu temple in Penang that offers beautiful ornaments of Indian culture with many god and goddess statues of Hindu.
+It is the oldest Hindu temple in Penang that offers beautiful ornaments of Indian culture with many god and goddess statues of Hindus.

 You do not need to buy a ticket because it is free of charge.
 You can take some images as you wish except for the main altar area.
 If you want to visit this temple, then you can come between 6.30 am up to 12 pm.